HardTalk™ for Board Members

 - Employee retention

 In the last few decades technical advancements have led to an overall drop in workplace accidents, fatal or otherwise, mainly due to improvements in policies, systems and equipment safety.
 However, research conducted in the USA reveals that despite this, many workplace accidents occur because no one was willing or able to speak up.
+Promoting a workplace culture and leadership style of proper communication is the only way to prevent this type of safety breakdown or failure.

 ‘I didn’t have time’ – 78% of employees have seen their co-workers take unsafe shortcuts to meet tight deadlines